Pratham6996/SignLanguageInterpreter/README.md

 - Creating a dataset and training a RandomForestClassifier model.
 - Testing the trained model.

+The main goal is to facilitate communication for the deaf and hard-of-hearing community by interpreting sign language gestures into readable text.

 ## Features

-- Collect sign language alphabet data.
+- **Data Collection**: Capture images of sign language alphabets.
-- Create a dataset with hand coordinates.
+- **Dataset Creation**: Convert images to hand coordinates arrays.
-- Train a machine learning model.
+- **Model Training**: Train a RandomForestClassifier model.
-- Test the model to interpret sign language.
+- **Model Inference**: Test the trained model to interpret sign language.

 ## Requirements